 How to refinance student loans with bad credit

 Student loan refinancing is the process of taking out a new loan with a private lender and using it to pay off your existing student loans, often to get a better interest rate.
-If you have bad credit, however, refinancing your student loans through a private lender may be a challenge.
+If you have bad credit, refinancing your student loans through a private lender may be challenging.
 Some lenders will charge you more, while others might deny your new loan application outright.

 What credit score do you need to refinance student loans?

-Lenders often consider their credit score requirements proprietary information, so it’s hard to pin down an exact credit score requirement to refinance loans.
+Lenders often consider their credit score requirements proprietary information, so it’s hard to pinpoint an exact credit score requirement to refinance loans.
 As a rule of thumb, anything over 650 will likely give you your best shot at qualifying.

-With that said, even if you meet the minimum requirement, you’ll face higher interest rates with poor credit.
-If you have a credit score of 650, you may get in the door with a lender — but your interest rate may be in the double digits.
+Even if you meet the minimum requirement, you’ll face higher interest rates with poor credit.
+You might qualify, but your interest rate could be in the double digits.

 If lenders don’t advertise their credit score requirements, get prequalified with a few companies.
 This will give you a sense of where your credit score puts you in terms of eligibility and interest rates.